 Losing your job or getting fired

 Getting fired (losing your job) is very hard.
+You might be confused about what to do next.
 Learn what you can do to make this event a little easier.

 Most people lose their job at least once.
 Getting fired can be a very scary experience, especially if it is a surprise.
 You may be worried about paying your bills or helping your family.
 You can do things to make getting fired or losing your job easier.

 Employers do not like to fire people.
 The most common reason for getting fired is money.
 The company may not have enough money to pay you anymore.
 Or you may have done something that was against the rules.
 Maybe the thing you did was an accident.
 If you do not understand what happened, you can ask.
 The manager legally has to tell you why you are getting fired.

 Whatever happened, listen to the manager’s instructions.
 They may want you to leave right away.
 They may want you to pick up your things and say goodbye to your coworkers.
 Do not cry, yell, or act angry.
 Try to stay calm.

 If you can, file for unemployment benefits right away.
 Unemployment benefits are the money the government gives you after you lose your job.
 Most states will pay unemployment benefits for up to 26 weeks.
 They will not pay your full salary amount.